jessepav/lacygoill-wiki-backup/keyboard/layout.md

     :exit
     $ sudo /tmp/sh.sh

-## I've executed `$ localectl set-x11-keymap us`, but the console keyboard layout has not been changed!
+## I've executed `$ localectl set-x11-keymap us`, but the virtual console keyboard layout has not been changed!

 Restart the OS a second time.

-If you  have installed the package  `console-data`, and if you  have renamed the archives `.kmap.gz` installed by the  latter, using the `.map.gz` extension, the console layout will be correctly set after the first reboot of the OS.
+If you  have installed the package  `console-data`, and if you  have renamed the archives `.kmap.gz` installed by the  latter, using the `.map.gz` extension, the virtual console layout will be correctly set after the first reboot of the OS.

 ## `$ localectl <subcommand> <args>` doesn't work!